aio-libs/aiozipkin/docs/api.rst

    shutdown.
 You can provide custom tracer_key, if default name is not suitable.

-   :param aiottp.web.Application app: application for tracer to attach
+   :param aiohttp.web.Application app: application for tracer to attach
    :param Tracer tracer: aiozipkin tracer
    :param List skip_routes: list of routes not to be traced
    :param str tracer_key: key for aiozipkin state in aiohttp Application
    :param str request_key: key for Span in request object
-   :returns: aiottp.web.Application
+   :returns: :class:`aiohttp.web.Application`

 .. function:: get_tracer(app, tracer_key=APP_AIOZIPKIN_KEY)